DeepMesh: Differentiable Iso-Surface Extraction: Related Work

 \subsubsection{Writing Objective Functions in terms of Implicit Fields}

 In~\cite{Michalkiewicz19}, variational analysis is used to re-formulate standard surface mesh priors, such as those that enforce smoothness, in terms of implicit fields.
 Although elegant, this technique requires carrying out complex derivations for each new loss function and can only operate on an Euclidean grid of fixed resolution.
 The differentiable renderers of~\cite{Jiang20a} and~\cite{Liu20g} rely on sphere tracing and operate directly in terms of implicit fields.
 Unfortunately, since it is computationally intractable to densely sample the underlying volume, these approaches either define implicit fields over a low-resolution Euclidean grid \cite{Jiang20a} or rely on heuristics to accelerate ray-tracing \cite{Liu20g}, while reducing accuracy.
 3D volume sampling efficiency can be improved by introducing a sparse set of anchor points when performing ray-tracing~\cite{Liu19j}.
 However, this requires reformulating standard surface mesh regularizers in terms of implicit fields using computationally intensive finite differences.
-Furthermore, these approaches are tailored to differentiable rendering, and are not directly applicable to different settings that require explicit surface modeling, such as computational fluid dynamics.
+Furthermore, these approaches are tailored to differentiable rendering, and are not directly applicable to different settings that require explicit surface modeling, such as computational fluid dynamics. {This also applies to~\cite{Niemeyer20,Yariv20} that use implicit differentiation for implicit surface rendering.
+Both can be seen as special cases of the gradients we derive where surface points only move along the viewing direction.}